ctelfer/onics/README.txt

 on the command line in a UNIX-shell like fashion the same way one can manipulate text with programs like sed, awk, cat, tr, etc.  In fact, many of said command line tools and be used with the ONICS tool suite if done properly.
-There are currently 21 binary tools and 22 Bourne shell scripts in the repository.
+There are currently 21 binary tools and 25 Bourne shell scripts in the repository.

 This tool suite comes with regression tests, examples, complete manpages and extended libraries to improve programmabilitiy.
-All binaries are written in pure ANSI-89 C code most have no external dependencies outside of libc and catlib (see below).
+All binaries are written in pure ANSI-89 C code.
+Most have no external dependencies outside of libc and catlib (see below).
 The few that do will not be compiled or installed if their dependencies are not detected.
 It is also simple to add support for new protocols and have all the tools in the suite automatically updated.
-All scripts are written in pure Bourne shell.
+All scripts are written in pure Bourne Shell.

 See LICENSE.txt for the free/libre open source licensing of this suite.